Harris, fellow Democrats target Trump Supreme Court nominee on Obamacare | Politics

 Harris, fellow Democrats target Trump Supreme Court nominee on Obamacare

-Republican Senator Lindsey Graham, who chairs the committee, opened the hearing by saying it would be "a long contentious week" but implored senators to make the proceedings respectful.
-"Let's remember, the world is watching," Graham added.
+Republican committee Chairman Lindsey Graham implored senators to keep the hearing respectful, saying, "Let's remember, the world is watching."
 "This is probably not about persuading each other, unless something really dramatic happens.
 All Republicans will vote yes and all Democrats will vote no," Graham said.
-'MAD RUSH'

-Democratic Senator Patrick Leahy condemned the Republican "mad rush" to fill the vacancy.
-"They see the ability to take the courts from being independent to making them instead an arm of the far right and the Republican Party, with the potential to accomplish in courts what they have failed to accomplish by votes in the halls of Congress.
-And at the top of the hit list is the Affordable Care Act," Leahy said.

 "This nominee said she wants to get rid of the Affordable Care Act.
 The president wants to get rid of the Affordable Care Act," Biden said.
 "Let's keep our eye on the ball."